 participation in international space.

 At the phase of initial (pre-service) faculty education, a stronger emphasis has been placed on achievement of objectives of effective teaching (core and practical competences), and to a somewhat lesser degree, the objectives from other areas.
-Continuous professional development provides, first of all, reflexive competences (not included in the Teacher Qualification Standard TABLA) and are primarily aimed at implementation of objectives of cooperation with work and social environment, and development of professional learning skills, organizational skills and integration in the school policy.
-Objectives in the area of effective teaching process are also developed, but in direction of their deepening, upgrading and updating, what is connected to the work experience of teachers.
+Continuous professional development provides, first of all, reflexive competences (not included in the Teacher Qualification Standard TABLA) and are primarily aimed at the implementation of objectives of cooperation with work and social environment, and the development of professional learning skills, organizational skills, and integration into school policy.
+Objectives in the area of effective teaching processes are also developed, but in the direction of their deepening, upgrading and updating, which is connected to the work experience of teachers.

-Prior to issuing public calls, criteria and standards for program selection needs to be agreed with the program providers (more in the document Approach to setting up a professional development program – PU2).
+Prior to issuing public calls, criteria and standards for program selection need to be agreed with the program providers (more in the document Approach to setting up a professional development program – PU2).
 The set of programs shall be selected based on a public call (thus achieving objectives of transparency and competitiveness), which will, among other things, take into consideration the following criteria:

 alignment of the program with CPD objectives,